zamronypj/fano-cli/README.md

 ## Change Free Pascal compiler binary

-By default, build script use `fpc` command.
+By default, build script uses `fpc` command.
 If `fpc` can not be found or if you want to use different Free Pascal version, you can set compiler binary with `FPC_BIN` environment variable.
 By default it is `fpc`.

     $ FPC_BIN=/path/to/fpc ./build.sh